avamsykiran/SpringCoreAndAOP_09Aug21_13Aug21_09001100/README.md

      requried resources (passing dao into a service or a service into a ui) dynamically through constyructors or setter ...etc.,

-    Container  is a peice of software that can manage the life cycle of a object, The creation of the object , managing its dependencie and supplying it to the app code when needed and also destroying the object once its no more needed si al maanaged by the container (context)
+    Container  is a peice of software that can manage the life cycle of a object, The creation of the object , managing its dependencie and supplying it to the app code when needed and also destroying the object once its no more needed is all maanaged by the container (context)

     The  objects that are manged by a contianer are called container managed beans.